plausible/docs/docs/proxy/introduction.md

 Proxy our script.
 This is the option for those that want to avoid the script being blocked by any adblocker including Brave, Firefox when used with uBlock Origin and others.
 With our step-by-step instructions, the setup is straightforward even for those who don't have any coding experience.

-In order to see all of your traffic, you can set up a proxy in your infrastructure.
 A proxy basically maps certain URLs from your domain to the Plausible domain:

 ```
 https://<yourdomain.com>/js/script.js -> https://plausible.io/js/plausible.js
 https://<yourdomain.com>/api/event    -> https://plausible.io/api/event
 ```

-In this example, when the browser request a file at `https://yourdomain.com/js/script.js` it will actually be fetched from `https://plausible.io/js/plausible.js`.
+When the browser request a file at `https://yourdomain.com/js/script.js` it will actually be fetched from `https://plausible.io/js/plausible.js`.
 The analytics will work exactly the same but since your domain most likely is not on any adblocker's list, it will not be blocked by any visitors.

-Setting up your proxy takes a bit of work to but it ensures that you're seeing the full picture in your Plausible Dashboard.

 There are many ways you can proxy requests to Plausible depending on your hosting situation.
 We've divided our guides to *standalone* and *integrated* proxies.
 A standalone proxy can be set up on its own and it does not matter what hosting provider or tech stack you are using.
 Integrated proxy setups are dependent on how you've deployed your app.